webview/webview/README.md

 * Execution on BSD-based systems may require adding the `wxallowed` option (see [mount(8)](https://man.openbsd.org/mount.8))  to your fstab to bypass [W^X](https://en.wikipedia.org/wiki/W%5EX "write xor execute") memory protection for your executable.
 Please see if it works without disabling this security feature first.

 ### Windows

+Your compiler must support C++17 and we recommend to pair it with an up-to-date Windows 10 SDK.

+For Visual C++ we recommend Visual Studio 2022 or later.
+We have a [separate section for MinGW-w64](#mingw-w64-requirements).

 Developers and end-users must have the [WebView2 runtime][ms-webview2-rt] installed on their system for any version of Windows before Windows 11.